productteams/kaldi-template-productteams/site/content/products.md

 image: /img/products/jumbotron.jpg
 heading: What we offer
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+  Product Teams is the spot for product owners to quickly scale their team.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro: